 Linear Algebra

 Here, you find my whole video series about Linear Algebra in the correct order and you also find my book that you can download for free.
 On this site, I also want to help you with some text around the videos.
 If you want to test your knowledge, please use the quizzes, and consult the PDF version of the video if needed.
-When you have any questions, you can use the comments below and ask anything.
-However, without further ado let’s start:
+In the case you have any questions about the topic, you can contact me or use the community discussion in Mattermost and ask anything.
+Moreover, some older calculation videos are not included in the series but you can find them as additional videos.
+Now, without further ado, let’s start:

 Part 1 - Introduction